Hendrixer/fullstack-v2-instructions/lessons/05-styles/B-tailwind.md

 };
 ```

-We then need to add directives to our global css file
+We then need to add directives to our global CSS file

 ```css
 @tailwind base;